jtmuller5/dartantic_ai/packages/dartantic_ai/README.md

   // Create an agent with your preferred provider final agent = Agent(
     'openai',  // or 'google', 'anthropic', 'ollama', etc.
+  );

+  // Generate text
+  final result = await agent.send(
+    'Explain quantum computing in simple terms',
     history: [ChatMessage.system('You are a helpful assistant.')], );

-  // Generate text
-  final result = await agent.send('Explain quantum computing in simple terms');
   print(result.output);

   // Use typed outputs